9. Workflow: Packages and Environments#

 Tip

-The command line interacts with your operating system and is used to create, activate, or change python installations.
+The command line interacts with your operating system and is used to create, activate, or change Python installations.

-(base) your-username@your-computer current-directory %
+your-username@your-computer current-directory %

 on the command prompt that came up in your new terminal window.
 You should see information about your installation of Python appear, including the version, followed by a Python prompt that looks like >>>